 Lines 572 to 582.
 I don't understand how this hypothesis makes sense.
 How does taxa-specific bias relate to the performance of DESeq2 or corncob?
 The writing here is poor.
 Also, I am not sure how this could be, are you not basing the gold-standard truth off of permuted data which you know has no signal?
 This permutation would maintain the measurement bias ... as a result it would seem the data does not support this hypothesis.
 I expect I am missing something.

 We would like to thank the reviewer for bringing this to our attention.
-In our results, we observed some surprising differences in the performance of DESeq2 and corncob between simulations and the real data analysis.
+The comments referenced by the reviewer was referring to our observation where in our results, there were some unexpected differences in the performance of DESeq2 and corncob between simulations and the real data analysis.
 In the simulation analysis, these methods show low type I error and low power, while conversely in real data analyses (i.e., the permutation analyses) these methods show high type I error and high power (when compared against cILR).
 In the section from lines 572-582, we explained this phenomenon by hypothesizing that this discrepancy might be due to taxa-specific biases.
 According to McLaren et al. [13], sum-based aggregations are particularly sensitive to this type of bias.
-In the permutation analyses using real data this bias would be preserved as the reviewer has stated, which explains that high type I error observed when applying DESeq2 and corncob to simulations where this aspect of the data was not considered.
+We stated that in permutation analyses using real data this bias would be preserved (as the reviewer has noted), which explains that high type I error observed when applying DESeq2 and corncob.
+However, this is something we did not consider in our assumptions of the data generating process when generating data, hence the differences in performance

 Modeling Choices